rnleach/elk/README.md

   2. Single header + single source file.
 Keeps it as simple as possible while also keeping the implementation seperate from the API; just drop 2 files into your source tree and make sure they're configured in your build system.
+(See design notes section below.)

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.